 SYHA has a variety of projects which volunteers can undertake, such as basic gardening (e.g. weeding, creating flower beds or planting flowers), ground maintenance (e.g. hedge/shrub cutting, removal of grass overgrowth, raking leaves) or creating a bird feeding sanctuary.
 Individual projects are dependent on season and location.

-We are offering a Gold Duke of Edinburgh residential opportunity for young people to come and volunteer at Stirling Youth Hostel.
-You will have the opportunity to meet other young people, gain experience of the key tasks involved in running a youth hostel, undertake gardening and environmental tasks, help makeover the bedrooms and communal areas, gain leadership skills, and explore Stirling and the local area.
+We ran a pilot Gold Duke of Edinburgh residential opportunity for young people to come and volunteer at Stirling Youth Hostel during October 2017.
+The group had the opportunity to meet other young people, gain experience of the key tasks involved in running a youth hostel, undertake gardening and environmental tasks, help makeover the bedrooms and communal areas, gain leadership skills, and explore Stirling and the local area.
+More information on future projects coming soon.

 SYHA offers volunteer youth hostel assistant placements of four weeks up to a maximum of two months.
 We hope volunteers can give approximately 30 hours a week of their time week and will receive two consecutive days off so that they are able to explore local interests and pursue hobbies including cycling and mountain biking, hill walking, bird watching or simply enjoy the beautiful surroundings.
 For those volunteering at one of our city hostels, there are many museums, art galleries, theatres and places to do some shopping on days off.